There are a variety of zinc coatings used for corrosion protection, each having its own unique characteristics and performance.

 Sherardizing and thermal diffusion

-Sherardizing involves heating steel articles in a closed rotating drum that also contains metallic zinc dust and usually an inert filler, such as sand to approximately 500°C. At temperatures above 300°C, zinc evaporates and diffuses into the steel substrate forming diffusion bonded Zn-Fe-phases.
-The similar thermal diffusion process usually operates with less filler and a lower temperature (400°C) and is therefore more efficient.
+Sherardizing involves heating steel articles in a closed rotating drum that also contains metallic zinc dust and usually an inert filler, such as sand to approximately 380°C. At temperatures above 300°C, zinc evaporates and diffuses into the steel substrate forming diffusion bonded Zn-Fe-phases.
+The similar thermal diffusion process usually operates with less filler and in a temperature range of 320°C to 500°C.

-Sherardising and thermal diffusion are most effective for small articles – typically those with fine threads, although the article size is limited only by the rotating drum size.
+Sherardizing and thermal diffusion are most effective for small articles – typically those with fine threads, although the article size is limited only by the rotating drum size.
 The process also precludes hydrogen embrittlement and it can therefore be used safely for very high strength steels above 1000 MPa.
 Coating thickness vary from 20 to 120 µm, although are commonly coated in the 20 to 50 µm range.
-The coating thickness is typically dependent on the time in the rotating drum, not on the steel thickness.
+The coating thickness is typically dependent on the time in the rotating drum and zinc availability, not on the steel thickness.

 Mechanical plating or peen plating is an ‘electroless’ plating method used to deposit coatings of ductile metals onto metal substrates using mechanical energy and heat.
 It is used to plate zinc onto steel parts, particularly threaded components and close tolerance items.
 The coating thickness is often similar to that of electroplated items.